-If you sleep in the same bed with your baby, don’t wrap her – she might get too hot.
+If you share a bed with your baby, don’t wrap baby – they might get too hot.
 This increases the risk of SUDI.
 Dress baby as you would dress yourself.
 Co-sleeping can be dangerous for your baby.

 How to wrap a baby: six steps